JavaBWAPI/ass/README.md

 * Cloaked units
 * Splash (Radial, Line and "Bounce" aka Tanks, Lurkers and Mutas)
 * Stim, Armor, Weapon, Range and Speed upgrades
-* `master`: Effects like plague, lockdown, stasis, dark swarm
+* Effects like plague, lockdown, stasis, dark swarm
-* `master`: Frame skipping to improve simulation performance at cost of precision
+* Frame skipping to improve simulation performance at cost of precision

 ## Limitations
 * Elevation is deemed "constant" within the simulation
-* Visibility is ignored (`master`: visibility is "constant" within the simulation)
+* Visibility is ignored (visibility is "constant" within the simulation)
 * Spellcasters are doing nothing
 * Distance mechanism does not match BW's "boxed" distances
 * Instant acceleration